 Award: Best Monochrome

 WHY WE LIKE IT: Professional quality black and white laser printing for the home office, offering speeds of up to 27 pages per minute, more than twice that of the HP OfficeJet printers.
-It’s great for writers and other professionals who need to reliably print larger documents with multiple pages and who don’t need wifi or color printing.
+It’s great for writers and other professionals who need to reliably print larger documents with multiple pages and who don’t need wifi or color prints.